ceedee666/modern-abap-curriculum/docs/data_model.md

 dialog window select `Data Definition` and click `Next >`.
 The name of the CDS view is `Z_I_Rating`, the description `Rating view`.
 Click `Next >` to select a transport request and `Next >` to select a template.

+The `_I_` in the name of the view is used to mark this view as a _Interface View_.
+The idea is to provide a stable interface to the underlying data model.
+More details on different views for the same database table are discussed later.

 The goal is to create business objects on the basis of these CDS views.
 Each business object needs a root node.
 In our case the business objects are simple an only consist of root nots.
 To create the correct CDS view for a root node select the template `Define Root View Entity` and click `Finish`.